SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-direct.md

 	**The properties of the *Direct - Indirect seasonal adjustment* functionality**

-4. By default, the pre-defined TRAMO/SEATS specification is used
+4. By default, the [pre-defined TRAMO-SEATS specification](../reference-manual/sa-specifications.html#pre-defined-specifications) is used
-    \[RSAfull\] (see the *JDemetra+ Reference Manual* (2017), section 5.1) for seasonal adjustment of a dataset.
+    (RSAfull) for seasonal adjustment of a dataset.
 To change it, click on the button marked in the picture below.
 This will provide you with the alternative specifications.
 Here the user defined specification named *My spec* is chosen.